 The career of John Boswell '69 was marked by groundbreaking research and a dedication to teaching.
 To honor this legacy, Arts & Sciences has created the Boswell Initiative.

-From the unique issues faced in retirement to the creation of new family formations, the Boswell Initiative aims to promote innovative, interdisciplinary scholarship on the cultural, economic, political, and policy dimensions of lesbian, gay, bisexual, and transgender life in the United States and in other countries.
-This initiative complements and enlarges the John Boswell Memorial Lecture, delivered annually during the College's Homecoming weekend.
+From the unique issues faced in retirement to the creation of new family formations, the Boswell Initiative delivers programs that promote innovative, interdisciplinary scholarship on the cultural, economic, political, and policy dimensions of lesbian, gay, bisexual, and transgender life in the United States and in other countries.
+This initiative complements the Boswell Lecture, delivered annually during William & Mary's Homecoming weekend.